zwyatt/SeekDB/README.md

 Aardwolf MUSHclient plugin to report and store Seekers clanskill Seek data.

 ## Updates:
+### 1.61
+- Seekdb now searches correctly based on whether the SnD target is from q/cp/gq or quickwhere
+- Colour codes no longer appear in coloured enemy names when fighting them
+- 'seek' without a target will now default to seeking your current enemy, or your current SnD target if not fighting

 ### 1.6
 - Triggers on seek, no more cooldown, can toggle seek reporting on/off
 - "Neutral" resists added, with customizable immunity threshold